brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 -------

 .. note::
-   The initial status of the options reflects the default JavaScript tracking code given from the :guilabel:`Administration` > :guilabel:`Measurables` menu in Matomo.
+   The initial status of the options corresponds to the default JavaScript tracking code specified via the menu :guilabel:`Administration` > :guilabel:`Measurables` in Matomo.

 Track users with JavaScript disabled
-   If this option is enabled, users with JavaScript disabled are tracked.
+   If this option is enabled, users with JavaScript disabled will be tracked.
-   Technically, a :html:`<noscript>` tag is embedded into the web page.
+   Technically, a :html:`<noscript>` tag is embedded in the web page.

    Default: *disabled*